U.S. Route 51 in Tennessee: Future

-Most of US 51 north of Dyersburg is expected to be upgraded as part of future Interstate 69.
-Plans currently call for Interstate 69 to run along the existing US 51 freeway from Dyersburg to Troy and from Union City to South Fulton.
-This section is part of SIU 7 for Interstate 69 and will require few changes beyond resigning the existing highway, however, a bypass route around Troy and Union City will need to be built before this section of future Interstate 69 is completed.
+Most of US 51 north of Dyersburg is expected to be converted to Interstate standards as part of future I-69.
+Plans currently call for I-69 to run along the existing US 51 freeway from Dyersburg to Troy and from Union City to South Fulton.
+This section is part of SIU 7 for I-69 and will require few changes beyond resigning the existing highway, however, a bypass route around Troy and Union City will need to be built before this section of future I-69 is completed.
+The Union City Bypass was opened in February 2024 under the temporary designation of SR 690, but there is currently no timeline for when the Troy bypass will be built.

 Major intersections

 Dyersburg business route

 U.S. Route 51 Business (US 51 Bus.) is a 3.9 mi business route of US 51 located entirely in the city of Dyersburg in Dyer County.
 It has the unsigned designation of State Route 211 (SR 211) for its entire length.

 The highway begins as South Main Avenue at a large three-way intersection with US 51/SR 3 on the southern edge of the city.
 It heads north, concurrent with SR 211, as a two-lane road through a business district before traveling through wooded areas and crossing a bridge over the North Fork of the Forked Deer River into downtown.
 US 51 Bus./SR 211 pass by the Dyer County Courthouse and becomes concurrent with SR 104 (East Court Street) as the road becomes North Main Avenue shortly before making an abrupt left turn onto McGaughey Street.
 US 51 Bus./SR 211 then split before heading through neighborhoods along Troy Avenue before turning right onto Gordon Street.
 The highway then makes a left turn onto North Sampson Avenue and passes through more neighborhoods before merging onto St. John Avenue.
 They then travel through a business district before widening to a four-lane highway and coming to an end at an intersection with US 51/SR 3, where US 51 Bus. ends and SR 211 follows northbound US 51/SR 3 north on St. John Avenue.